Germany in the Junior Eurovision Song Contest 2020

 Germany debuted in the Junior Eurovision Song Contest 2020 which was held on 29 November 2020 in Warsaw, Poland.
-German broadcasters ARD and ZDF selected Suzan Oseloff to represent the country with the song "Stronger With You" through the televised selection process Dein Song für Warschau.
+German broadcasters ARD and ZDF selected Susan Oseloff to represent the country with the song "Stronger with You" through the televised selection process Dein Song für Warschau.
 She finished in 12th position (last place) with 66 points.

 Before Junior Eurovision

 Dein Song für Warschau

-On 8 July 2020, KiKA confirmed that a delegation from broadcasters NDR and ZDF will participate for the first time in the 2020 contest in Warsaw.
+On 8 July 2020, Kika confirmed that a delegation from broadcasters NDR and ZDF will participate for the first time in the 2020 contest in Warsaw.
 For the nation's first participation, the broadcasters selected their artist through the national selection process Dein Song für Warschau (Your Song for Warsaw), with the song selected internally.

-KiKa opened the application window for the national selection show on 8 July until 31 July for children of age 9 to 14.
-Of the 70 applicants, five finalists were selected: Davit, Susan, Leroy, Linnea and Malaika.
+Kika opened the application window for the national selection show on 8 July until 31 July for children of age 9 to 14.
+Of the 70 applicants, five finalists were selected: Davit Müller, Susan Oseloff, Leroy Schmidt, Linnea Schneider and Malaika Fischer.
 The finalists each performed two original songs by Levent Geiger: "See You Later" and "Stronger with You".
 The jury members of the show, who decided the winner, were Max Mutzke, Levent Geiger, Michelle Huesmann, and Martin Haas.
-The show aired on 1 and 2 September, and on the second day Susan was revealed as the winner with the song "Stronger with You".
+The show aired on 1 and 2 September, and on the second day Susan Oseloff was revealed as the winner with the song "Stronger with You".

 Artist and song information

-Susan
+Susan Oseloff

-Susan Oseloff (born 30 November 2006), better known as Susan, is a German singer, who represented Germany in the Junior Eurovision Song Contest 2020.
+Susan Oseloff (born 30 November 2006), is a German singer, who represented Germany in the Junior Eurovision Song Contest 2020.

 Stronger with You

-"Stronger with You" is a song by German singer Susan.
+"Stronger with You" is the debut single by German singer Susan Oseloff.
 It represented Germany at the Junior Eurovision Song Contest 2020.
 The verses of the song are in German, while the chorus is in English.